pageseeder/pageseeder-email-sdk/README.md

 For more info on PageSeeder emails see [PageSeeder Email API](https://dev.pageseeder.com/guide/configuration/emails.html)

+## Installation

+This project includes the Gradle wrapper so as long as you have Java and an editor, you should be able to get started.

+If using Eclipse, I recommend using [Buildship](http://projects.eclipse.org/projects/tools.buildship).

 ## Get started

-First, you need to update the details of your PageSeeder installation in the `gradle.properties file` so that the generated emails use the correct email domain and URLs.
+First, you need to update the details of your PageSeeder installation in the `gradle.properties` file so that the generated emails use the correct email domain and URLs.

 ```